anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Preventative measures**: Any procedures or systems in place that will proactively minimize the impact of a disaster

-Post mortem: A way for you to document any problems you discovered along the when recovering data, and the ways you xed them so you can make sure they don't happen again
+**Post mortem**: A way for you to document any problems you discovered along the when recovering data, and the ways you xed them so you can make sure they don't happen again

 RAID (redundant array of independent disks): A method of taking multiple physical disks and